simonstl/erlang-simple-string/README.md

 * fill some gaps for string functionality
 * add support for binary strings across the set

-The library is under the BSD license.
+The library is under the (2-clause) Simplified BSD license.